 To sign up, you will need to have the postcode you would like to receive flooding messages for and the phone number to receive these messages.

-If you receive a message you should check out the live flood updates or call Floodline on 0345 988 1188 to find out more about the current flooding situation.
+If you receive a message you should view the live flood updates webpage or call Floodline on 0345 988 1188 to find out more about the current flooding situation.

 Coastal Flood Warnings are issued via Floodline, SEPA's public flood warning service.
 When flooding is forecast, a message will be sent by phone as an SMS or voice message alerting of potential flooding and where to find more information.
 The advance notice can give people the extra time needed to prepare and take any necessary actions to protect themselves and their property.

-Floodline provides free live flooding information and advice on how to prepare for, or cope with, the impacts of flooding 24 hours a day, 7 days a week.
+Floodline is a free service providing live flooding information and advice on how to prepare for, or cope with, the impacts of flooding 24 hours a day, 7 days a week.
 Information can be accessed by everyone via the Floodline website, SEPA’s Live Flood Updates webpage or by phoning Floodline on 0345 988 1188.

 For more information about the Orkney Coastal Flood Warnings, please contact email@example.com.